thenextbilliononline/mesh-noc/README.md

 # mesh-noc
 This will be a stand-up mesh network operations center for new mesh locals to get up and go.
+Ideally the server infrastructre would be relatively independent (i.e. Wekan/BGP wouldn't have to be same device, but could be).

 Infrastructure Required: